Time To Read: 17 minutes

 - Starkey was one of the first manufacturers to offer MFi technology.
 The MFi technology allows for direct streaming of all audio sources from your iPhone or iPad through your hearing aids;

 - Starkey Livio, Livio AI, Livio Edge AI hearing aids are compatible with the Starkey TruLink iPhone app, which allows the user to make volume and program changes, as well as geotag locations for specific programs and places;

 - The Starkey TruLink app is now also available for select Android mobile phones;

-- Evoke hearing aids are compatible with the Evoke iPhone app, which allows the user to make volume and program changes, use a basic graphic equaliser, geotag, create personal programs and use Widex’s latest development – ‘SoundSense Learn’.
+- Evoke and Moment hearing aids are compatible with the Evoke iPhone app, which allows the user to make volume and program changes, use a basic graphic equaliser, geotag, create personal programs and use Widex’s latest development – ‘SoundSense Learn’.